Top 10 Online Transcription Jobs in Kenya

 1. TranscribeMe

 Number one on our list of transcription jobs online website is TranscribeMe.
-TranscribeMe is a transcription website that creates opportunities for anyone who has typing skills.
+TranscribeMe is a transcription website that creates opportunities for anyone with typing skills.

 Transcribers are paid up to $0.60 per audio minute on the program, with average earnings of around $150 per month.